CCI-MOC/rhosp-director-config/README.md

 - `overcloud-deploy.sh`

   Runs the actual overcloud deploy.
-Generate `templates/deploy.yaml` from `templates/deploy.yaml.in` (mostly just injecting some credentials).
+This takes care of generating some files (mostly credentials) from templates.
 Ensures that the environment files necessary to realize our overcloud configuration are provide on the deploy command line.

   Prior to running the `openstack overcloud deploy` command, this script packages up any patched puppet modules and ensures that they